 Many countries, including most of western Europe, Japan, Mexico and Brazil, have adopted chip and pin credit card technology, which is said to be more secure than traditional magnetic stripe technology.
 A chip and PIN credit card, sometimes called a "smart" credit card, features an embedded microchip that requires a personal identification number, or PIN, for use instead of a signature.
 Chip and PIN credit cards also have a magnetic stripe for use in the US and other countries that have not converted their credit card processors and ATMs to accept input of customers' PINs.

 Will My Magnetic Stripe Credit Card Work in a Chip and PIN Country?

-Visa and MasterCard require merchants in chip and PIN countries to also accept magnetic stripe credit card payments, which means you probably won't have a problem at hotels and restaurants.
+Visa and MasterCard require merchants in chip and PIN countries to also accept magnetic stripe credit card payments, which means you should not have a problem using a magnetic stripe or chip and signature credit card at hotels and restaurants.

-Problems may occur when you attempt to use magnetic stripe credit cards at unattended payment locations, such as train ticket kiosks, parking lots, bicycle rental stations and tollbooths.
+Problems may occur when you attempt to use magnetic stripe or chip and signature credit cards at unattended payment locations, such as train ticket kiosks, parking lots, bicycle rental stations and tollbooths.
 Without a person on site to process your magnetic stripe credit card payment, you will not be able to use your credit card at all.